Ryan O'Malley (American football)

-Ryan O'Malley (born July 24, 1993) is an American former professional football tight end.
-He played college football at the University of Pennsylvania, and signed with the Oakland Raiders as an undrafted free agent in 2016.
+Ryan O'Malley (born July 24, 1993) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Penn Quakers, and signed with the Oakland Raiders as an undrafted free agent in 2016.

 Early life

 O'Malley was a three-year letterman in football at Summit High School in Summit, New Jersey, where he played wide receiver and defensive end.
 He was a member of the 2009 team that went 12-0 and won the Group 2 State Championship.
 He was a team captain as a senior in 2010.
 He was named First-team All-County and First-team All-Conference in 2010.
 He also earned various All-State honors in 2010.
 In 2010, he recorded 11 receptions, 195 receiving yards, seven receiving touchdowns, 56 tackles and 14 sacks.
 He was also a two-year letterman in track and basketball.

 He graduated from Summit High School in 2011.